 Home¶

 TOAD (Tipping and Other Abrupt events Detector) is a Python framework for detecting and clustering spatio-temporal patterns in gridded Earth-system datasets.
+It is presented in detail in Harteg et al. (2026), available as a preprint on EGUsphere.

 Note